Agarciafernandez/Agarciafernandez.github.io/_pages/about.md

 **The trajectory GOSPA (T-GOSPA) metric [[G2]](https://ieeexplore.ieee.org/abstract/document/9127194) is a mathematically principled metric to measure the distance between two sets of trajectories for evaluation of multi-target tracking algorithms**.
 It penalises localisation errors for properly detected targets, the number of missed and false targets, and includes a track switching cost.

 The GOSPA metric has also been extended to graphs to measure the distance between graphs [[G3]](https://ieeexplore.ieee.org/abstract/document/10644126).
-In this case, it penalises localisation errors for properly detected nodes, the number of missed and false nodes, and edge mismatch errors.
+The graph GOSPA metric penalises localisation errors for properly detected nodes, the number of missed and false nodes, and edge mismatch errors.

 [G1] A. S. Rahmathullah, Á. F. García-Fernández and L. Svensson, "Generalized optimal sub-pattern assignment metric," 2017 20th International Conference on Information Fusion (Fusion), Xi'an, China, 2017, pp. 1-8, doi: 10.23919/ICIF.2017.8009645.